Ax-Kochen-Ershov principles for finitely ramified henselian fields: Embedding Lemmas

 We wish to use Lemma \ref{muensterlemma} to prove an embedding lemma (Lemma \ref{lem:emb-imp} below), asserting that $\Ldagger{e}$-homomorphisms of residue fields lift to $\mathcal{L}_{\mathrm{val}}$-embeddings of complete $\mathbb{Z}$-valued fields.
 To do so in the case of imperfect residue fields, we need two ancillary lemmas concerning representations of elements in terms of a $p$-independent tuple.
 These are variants of results which are well-known (see for instance \cite[Theorem A1.4]{Eisenbud} for Lemma \ref{lem:pick-p-indep-to-expand} and \cite[Proposition 3.6]{AJCohen} for Lemma \ref{lem:pick-p-lift-to-expand}), but with a bound for the length of a $p$-independent tuple required.
+Recall here the functions $M_0$ and $M_1$ from Definition \ref{def:fast-growing-fns}.